The Shetland Cure preserving salt cod tradition

 Salt cod does have an element of convenience as it can be stored in the cupboard.
 Our pack had a good eight months of shelf life.
 Perhaps the only downside to this, is that you need to plan ahead, as the salt cod must be soaked and rinsed over a period of 48 hours prior to cooking.

 To start with, the piece of fish is very dry and hard and not much to look at.
 Worth mentioning is that it does not smell horrendous as you might expect.

 After soaking, the fish flesh plumps up well and any excess salt is washed away leaving you with something that looks quite edible.

 Just 20 minutes simmering in water or milk will have it cooked and ready to use in a batch of fishcakes, or in our case, a creamy fish and mash concoction based on an Icelandic recipe called ‘Plokkfiskur’ (main image).
 The recipe will be up on The Artisan Food Trail website soon.

 The quality of the fish is good and despite starting out looking meagre, the cooked fish has decent sizes flakes of flesh with a good meaty texture.
-There a few bones but that is expected.
+There are a few bones but that is expected.

-The flavour is undeniably that of cod and naturally slightly sweet and somewhat more concentrated, but in no way horribly fishy.
+Its flavour is undeniably that of cod and naturally slightly sweet and somewhat more concentrated, but in no way horribly fishy.
 A sure sign that the freshest caught fish is used.

 And if you’re curious as to where the fish has come from?
 There is a label on the pack giving you a number to look up online.
 It gives you the exact fishing boat that caught your fish off the shores of Shetland.